flowground/amazonaws-com-chime-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetAccount
-### Updates account details for the specified Amazon Chime account.
-Currently, only account name updates are supported for this action.
+> Retrieves details for the specified Amazon Chime account, such as account type and supported licenses.<br/>

 #### Input Parameters
 * `accountId` - _required_